 Chief Justice Harold D. Melton Declares A Statewide Judicial Emergency

-Chief Justice Harold D. Melton today declared a Statewide Judicial Emergency effective immediately due to the spread of the coronavirus throughout Georgia “and the potential infection of those who work in or are required to appear in our courts.”
+On March 14, 2020, Chief Justice Harold D. Melton declared a Statewide Judicial Emergency effective immediately due to the spread of the coronavirus throughout Georgia “and the potential infection of those who work in or are required to appear in our courts.”
 Read the Order here.

 Lawyers are Encouraged to Mutually Support Each Other During This Time